ISO 14001 environmental management systems

 Where appropriate, consider representing targets in monetary figures too.
 For example, it can be as simple as 'Reducing waste sent to landfill by X tonnes, which equals a saving of Y dollars'.
 This will help secure the backing of management generally and specific assistance when rolling out management programs.

-7. Continuously improve your EMS
+7. Continuously improve your environmental management system

 Most systems could do with some general improvement.
 Don't be put off by poor performance but work according to the philosophy of continuous improvement and the prevention of pollution.
 If the system isn't working effectively, look at steps to fix it and make it work for you.

-Audits, including internal, are great tools for improving your system.
+Environmental audits, including internal, are great tools for improving your system.
 Listen to your certification auditor and apply their findings.
 If your auditor isn't value adding, then you should consider asking for a more experienced auditor or investigate different auditing companies.

 8. Recognise the marketing benefits